 Nikon embeds the number of shutter actuations in image metadata.
-You can check the number of shots that your D200 has taken up to now by uploading a recent image to the online shutter count app.
+You can check the number of shots that your D200 has taken up to now by uploading a recent image to the free online shutter count finder app.

 Do I need to purchase an external camera trigger to shoot time-lapse sequences?

 No, the Nikon D200 has an intervalometer built-in, so that low frequency shooting (for example, flower blooming, sunset, moon rise) can be undertaken without the need to purchase a separate external intervalometer and related software.

 Does the Nikon D200 feature an autofocus assist light?

 Yes, the camera has a lamp built-in that can illuminate the subject and improve autofocus in low-light settings.

 What is the fastest shutter speed that can be used with flash?